miners-online/website/packages/website/docs/blog/posts/controlling-which-vlans-unifi-teleport-can-use.md

 ---
 title: 'Controlling which VLANs UniFi Teleport can use'
+date:
-pubDate: 2024-10-09
+    created: 2024-10-09
-pubTime: '19:12'
-description: 'In this guide we will learn how to configure which IPs and VLANs users connected via UniFi Teleport can access.'
-author: 'Samuel Hulme'
 tags: ["unifi", "networking", "vpn"]
 ---

+In this guide we will learn how to configure which IPs and VLANs users connected via UniFi Teleport can access.

 ## Step 1.
 Identify the IP range that Teleport uses.